ravirajthangaraj/movie-park/README.md

 https://movie-park.web.app/

-This is a information website for Movies, TV Shows and Actors.
+This is a information website for Movies, TV Shows and Actors created using ReactJS.
 Data has been provided by The Movie DB API (TMDB). (https://www.themoviedb.org/)

 NodeJS version : 14.15.1

 NPM version : 6.14.8

 ReactJS version : 17.0.1

 Run `npm install` to install all the dependencies.